 The Kentucky Derby is a time of year that brings both Kentucky locals and out-of-towners together to celebrate the most exciting two minutes in sports.
 The Kentucky Derby takes place the first Saturday in May and festivities kick off 2 weeks before.
 There are many events taking place over this period for people of all ages!
 In this blog post, we will take a look at how you can celebrate the Kentucky Derby like a local.
 We will discuss food, drinks, activities that local Louisvillians enjoy.
+Keep reading on How to Celebrate the Kentucky Derby Like a Local.

 How to Celebrate the Kentucky Derby Like a Local